JBLanier/Darknet-Yolo-Server-for-HoloLens/README.md

 ## Installation
 If you can, just use nvidia-docker.

-If not, you need to first install OpenCV 2.4.13, CUDA 8, and Cudnn 5 (other versions may work but I've only tested with these on linux).
+If not, you need to first install OpenCV 2.4.13, CUDA 8, and Cudnn 5 (other versions may work, but I've only tested with these on linux).

 Then compile with
 ```